shaoxiongduan/autotex/idea.md

-I want to make a tex-editor or a tex editor extension that automatically converts typed rough draft of notes into compilable and polishable tex code live in real time, kind of like cursor's tab feature except it triggers automatically when the user presses say for instance, three enters in a row.
+I want to make a tex-editor or a tex editor extension that automatically converts typed rough draft of notes into compilable and polishable tex code live in real time, kind of like cursor's tab feature except it triggers when the user presses Shift twice.

 The process would look as follows: